pdjr-n2k/TMP106/README.md

 PRG-VALUE DIL switch and then entering it by briefly pressing the PRG button.

-After pressing PRG, you have 20 seconds to complete the subsequent step, otherwise the channel configuration is abandoned and you will have to start the protocol again.
+In a multi-step After pressing PRG, you have 20 seconds to complete the subsequent step, otherwise the channel configuration is abandoned and the module reverts to normal operation: you will therefore, literally, have to go back to step one.

 The LEDs D1 (INST), D2 (SRCE), D3 (SETP) and D4 (IVAL) help guide you through multi-step protocols: an LED flashes to indicate a particular value should be entered and becomes steady when an entry is entered and validated.
-When a mult-step protocol is successfully all four leds will flash together.
+When a mult-step protocol is successfully completed all four leds will flash together.

 #### PROTOCOL 128: Clear Module EEPROM